 sudo reboot

-sudo usermod -a -G input $USER
+sudo usermod -a -G input $USERsudo hostnamectl set-hostname <NEW-HOSTNAME>

 sudo vi /etc/hosts # Change it here too